-Why use OneDrive for Business to backup your drive?
+Why use OneDrive for backup drive?

+Online Backup can avoid hardware issues or other problems.
 Having your data stored in a physically secure, enterprise-grade data center also means that it's protected from theft as well as most common hardware failures.

 Besides using the OneDrive for Business desktop app for synchronizing files from local to cloud, you can also use other backup tools like Windows Backup and Restore or File History to backup to OneDrive.